cometbft/cometbft/docs/explanation/core/configuration.md

 #######################################################
 [storage]

+# The representation of keys in the database.
+# The current representation of keys in Comet's stores is considered to be v1
+# Users can experiment with a different layout by setting this field to v2.
+# Not that this is an experimental feature and switching back from v2 to v1
+# is not supported by CometBFT.
+# If the database was initially created with v1, it is necessary to migrate the DB
+# before switching to v2.
+The migration is not done automatically.
+# v1 - the legacy layout existing in Comet prior to v1.
+# v2 - Order preserving representation ordering entries by height.
+experimental_db_key_layout = "{{ .Storage.ExperimentalKeyLayout }}"

 # Set to true to discard ABCI responses from the state store, which can save a
 # considerable amount of disk space.
 Set to false to ensure ABCI responses are
 # persisted.
 ABCI responses are required for /block_results RPC queries, and to